Green Guru Blog

 We treat smart control like a reliability upgrade.
 The goal isn’t more features—it’s a system that behaves predictably and is easier to maintain.

 Smart control only delivers ROI if the equipment stays reachable.
-For select deployments, we deploy Smart Link to provide reliable Wi-Fi at the install point when customer Wi-Fi isn’t available (or isn’t reliable) where the controller/transformer lives.
+For select deployments, we deploy Smart Link as a communications foundation when property internet isn’t available (or isn’t reliable) where the controller/transformer lives.

-If you want a structured smart-control path for typical 1" irrigation systems, see SRMS™ and the tier overview.
+If you want a structured smart-control path for typical 1" and 2" irrigation systems, see SRMS™ and the tier overview.

 If you’re already seeing symptoms (leaks, low coverage, inconsistent zones), start with a visit.
 We verify the mechanical basics first, then set up smart control so it actually saves time and reduces waste.